Home > Cookies > Soft Apple Cookies With Caramel Icing

 • Yield – With a #40 cookie scoop, you will get 8 cookies.
 However, the number of cookies will depend on how big you make the cookies.

 • Apple – Use an apple you like to eat.
-I like Honeycrisp because they are sweet and slightly tart, and they stay firm when baked.
+I like Honeycrisp because they are sweet, slightly tart, and stay firm when baked.

 • Extra Egg White – You can use the extra egg white to make Marshmallow Meringue Frosting, Toasted Coconut Maple Macaroons, or Flourless Chocolate Cookies.